edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/install.md

-# Install EDB
+# Install EdgelessDB

-EDB is provided as a Docker image.
+EdgelessDB is provided as a Docker image.
 There are two flavors:
 * `ghcr.io/edgelesssys/edgelessdb-sgx-1gb` with 1 GB of enclave heap memory
 * `ghcr.io/edgelesssys/edgelessdb-sgx-4gb` with 4 GB of enclave heap memory

-Use `edgelessdb-sgx-1gb` primarily to test EDB on machines with limited resources.
+Use `edgelessdb-sgx-1gb` primarily to test EdgelessDB on machines with limited resources.
 Prefer `edgelessdb-sgx-4gb` for production deployments.

-?> A future version of EDB will have a dynamic heap size.
+?> A future version of EdgelessDB will have a dynamic heap size.

 ## Prepare the SGX system
-Skip this section if you want to run EDB in simulation mode.
+Skip this section if you want to run EdgelessDB in simulation mode.

 ### Hardware
 The hardware must support SGX-FLC and it must be enabled in the BIOS: